Mastering Obedience Training with Your Dog: The Best Techniques and Tips

 If you live in an apartment or condo, taking your dog outside for frequent bathroom breaks may not be feasible.
 In these cases, indoor puppy training pads can come in handy.
 They absorb liquid and odors, making it easy to keep your home clean and fresh.
 Also, provide your dog with plenty of chew toys to prevent them from destroying furniture or household items.
 Rotate their toys regularly to keep them interested, and supervise your dog during playtime to ensure they don’t ingest any small parts.

-At what age should I begin obedience training with my dog?
+At what age should I start obedience training with my new puppy?

-How soon can I begin teaching my dog basic commands?
+How soon can I begin obedience training with my puppy?